nickcooper666/mlvoqc/README.md

 ## Contributing

 Pull requests are welcome!
 But note that the code in `ml/extracted` should *only* be updated following the instructions in [Extraction](#extraction) above.
-If you are interested in developing verified optimizations for quantum circuits, then consider working from our Coq development in [inQWIRE/SQIR](https://github.com/inQWIRE/SQIR) instead.
+If you are interested in developing verified optimizations for quantum circuits, then consider working from our Coq development at [inQWIRE/SQIR](https://github.com/inQWIRE/SQIR) instead.

 ## Acknowledgements